MIND + BODY + SOUL

 My regular exercise routine suffers when I’m busy and getting back into it can be a challenge.
 After a break, going to the gym can feel like putting on a wet swimming costume, so I usually start with some brisk walks and slowly build up from there.
 The key is to be kind to yourself, do what you love and aim for little and often.

 When I feel run-down I take time to remind myself of the various foods I should be eating to maintain a balanced diet.
 I also do some meal planning and fill the cupboards with healthy snacks to help me stay on track.
 I recently read that a lot of our snacking is down to boredom rather than hunger, so I’ve been trying to drink herbal tea and do some stretches (although I’m more David Brent than Ella Woodward!) when I’m craving something sweet in the afternoon.
 It’s good to take a moment to consider the food we eat.

 Work is an important element because it improves self-worth and self-esteem and gives us feelings of belonging.
 Before working freelance, I worked as an educational fundraiser for the University of Oxford.
 When I left I felt I was no longer contributing.
-Now I do voluntary work which makes a huge difference to how I feel.
+Now I do voluntary work which makes a huge difference in how I feel.
 What motivates us changes throughout our lives and differs from person to person.
 Always follow your heart and intuition.